jberclaz/doorbell/README.md

 Once you have uploaded your first program, the Arduino will always go to deep sleep while it is not playing a tune.
 This is an issue, because a new program cannot be uploaded while the board is in deep sleep.
-The solution is to press the /reset/ button *twice*.
+The solution is to press the _reset_ button *twice*.
 The orange light will blink and the board is then ready for a new upload.